catb0t/multifactor/README.md

 ## Overview

-Written in Trizen's [Sidef](https://github.com/trizen/sidef); requires 3.70 or master if possible.
+Written in Trizen's [Sidef](https://github.com/trizen/sidef); HEAD is preferred but 3.70 should work.

+Trying to use as few (3rd party) CPAN modules as possible.
+Depends on the core modules `forks` and `JSON::XS` (but `JSON::PP` will be used if it's found).

 `sidef multifactor.sm [options] [--] [parameters to Factor]`